Northern Pride RLFC: 2011 – Semi-finalists

-2011 Ladder

 2012 season

 In 2012, the club finished seventh to miss out on a finals appearance for the first time in their short history.
 At the end of the season, coach David Maiden resigned, while fullback Chey Bird, who scored 572 points in 94 appearances for the Pride, retired along with former North Queensland Cowboys star Rod Jensen, who scored 36 tries in 69 games for the club, second on the Pride's all-time try scorer list.